 - Tests can't measure how amazing our kids are!
 (Heather)

-- Tests can't reflect the delight of listening to a child read and act out a story with great expression and delight (Thanks, All About Reading!)
+- Tests can't reflect the joy of listening to a child read and act out a story with great expression and delight.
 (Pam C.)

 - Tests can't easily measure a child's logic skills.
 (Learner)